 To hit that 26+ score, you have to understand the data driving your results.
 Platforms like fluentprep online and myspeakingscore use these metrics to give you a simulated score out of 30.

-- Delivery: This is about more than just your accent.
-It’s about rhythm.
-AI checks your pace and intonation to make sure you aren’t speaking too fast (which screams panic) or too slow (which suggests you're struggling for words).
+- Delivery: This covers more than accent; it focuses on rhythm.
+AI checks pace and intonation to ensure you are not speaking too fast or too slow.

-- Language Use: Are you stuck using "Grade 5" vocabulary?
-AI flags repetitive words and suggests academic synonyms that carry more weight with examiners.
+- Language Use: AI flags repetitive words and suggests academic synonyms that strengthen your response for examiners.

-- Topic Development: This is the tough one.
-AI evaluates how well your answer actually connects to the prompt.
-It looks for transitional phrases—like "Furthermore," "In contrast," or "Consequently"—to ensure your logic flows.
+- Topic Development: AI evaluates how well your answer connects to the prompt.
+It looks for transitional phrases, such as "Furthermore," "In contrast," or "Consequently," to ensure your logic flows.

 Using personalized feedback systems lets you see exactly where your "leaks" are so you can plug them before the clock starts ticking for real.